HNLMS Callenburgh (F808)

 HNLMS Callenburgh (F808) (Hr.Ms.
 Callenburgh) was a frigate of the Kortenaer class.
-The ship was in service with the Royal Netherlands Navy from 1979 to 1994.
-The frigate was named after Dutch naval hero Gerard Callenburgh.
-The ship's radio call sign was "PADB".
+The ship was in service with the Royal Netherlands Navy from 1979-1994.
+She was named after Dutch naval hero Gerard Callenburgh, and the ship's radio call sign was "PADB".

 Design and construction

-In the early 1970s the Royal Netherlands Navy developed a 'Standard' frigate design to replace the destroyers of the Holland- and Friesland classes.
+In the early 1970s, the Royal Netherlands Navy developed a 'Standard' frigate design to replace the destroyers of the Holland- and Friesland classes.
 The 'Standard' design would have anti-submarine (the Kortenaer class) and anti-aircraft (the Jacob van Heemskerck-class) variants with different armaments on a common hull design.
 The first eight Kortenaers were ordered in 1974, with four more ordered in 1976, although two were sold to Greece while being built, and replaced to two of the anti-aircraft variant.